Carrie Keranen

 Carrie Keranen is an American voice actress.
-Her roles include Misato Katsuragi in the Netflix dub of Neon Genesis Evangelion, Satsuki Kiryuin in Kill la Kill, Casca in Berserk, and Alya Césaire in Miraculous: Tales of Ladybug & Cat Noir.
+Her roles include Misato Katsuragi in the Netflix dub of Neon Genesis Evangelion, Satsuki Kiryuin in Kill la Kill, Casca in Berserk, Mami Tomoe in Puella Magi Madoka Magica, and Alya Césaire in Miraculous: Tales of Ladybug & Cat Noir.
 In her live-action work, she has played Piper Tate in Untitled Web Series About a Space Traveler Who Can Also Travel Through Time.